damianhakert/damianhakert.github.io/source/_posts/2014-10-23-explaining-gitlab-bugs.markdown

 Security bugs are system vulnerabilities that can be exploited to allow a user to gain unauthorized access to the GitLab server.
 We always treat them as top priority.
-We take action and give feedback within 1-2 days of notice.
+We give feedback within 1-2 days of notice.
 Depending on the severity of the vulnerability, we will either patch GitLab, or fix the issue in the next minor release.

 If you find a security bug in GitLab, please make sure to use [responsible disclosure](https://about.gitlab.com/disclosure/), and reach out to us at support@gitlab.com.